 How do I know if the blood transfusion/transplant I’m receiving is safe?

-Check the guidelines in your country as they are different all over the world.
+If you want to know more about donor eligibility, check the guidelines in your country as they are different all over the world.

 Can I get HIV from donating blood?

 There is no chance of getting HIV from donating blood.
 New, disposable and sterile needles will be used to collect your blood.

 If you suspect that the needle your healthcare professional is using is not new or sterile then ask them to change the needle and check that it comes out of a sealed pack before agreeing to give blood.